 Different Sweeteners And Their Effects

 I made this several times and discovered that the texture could be greatly affected by the sweetener used.
-I’ll share that information with you here so you can make a decision on the outcome you want for your own cake.

 - Dry sugar, such as xylitol (which technically isn’t clean, but which I use because of my blood sugar) or an unprocessed sugar such as Sucanat give a much more dense cake.
 More like a brownie.